Engel relations in 4-manifold topology: The Round Handle Problem, -dimensional -cobordisms, and general doubles.

 The statement about surgery is immediate: ${\pi}_2$ is a free module over ${\mathbb Z}[F_k]$ and the intersection form is manifestly hyperbolic.

-{\em Note.} The proof shows that the diffeomorphism type of ${\mathcal S}_0(K)$ does not depend on the choice of arcs which join $x_i$ to $y^-_i$ and define the plumbing, similarly for $\overline M$ in lemma \ref{general double lemma}.
+{\it Note.} The proof shows that the diffeomorphism type of ${\mathcal S}_0(K)$ does not depend on the choice of arcs which join $x_i$ to $y^-_i$ and define the plumbing, similarly for $\overline M$ in lemma \ref{general double lemma}.

+\begin{definition} ({\it Generalized double, no genus restriction}) A general GBL $K$ with Seifert surface $S$ as above is said to be a generalized double of the set (Note the set does not fully specify $K$.
+For each component $S_i$ of $S$ in addition to the $i^{\rm th}$ bracket $[\ldots ]$ of plumbed pairs, $g_i-1$ bands must be chosen to build $S_i$ as a band sum from these $g_i$ plumbed pairs.) \end{definition}

-Now drop the genus restriction.
-In this case $\overline M$ has some further $2$-handles.
+Now dropping the genus restriction, the analogous surgery problem source $\overline M$ has some further $2$-handles.
 Beyond the $\pm$ plumbed pairs for each $(x_i, y^-_i)$ when more than one, say $g_i$, pairs lie on $S_i$ we must add an additional $g_i-1$ $2$-handles to add relations collapsing the $g_i$ free generators $e_1,\ldots, e_{g_i}$ dual to these plumbings to one.
 The relations can be taken to be a chain of loops in the simplest possible form (shown in figure \ref{GeneralCalc3 figure}) which read $e_1 e_2^{-1}, \ldots, e_{g_i-1}e_{g_i}^{-1}$.

-For $g_i>1$ the required calculation takes place in a genus $2g_i$ handlebody $H$ and is given in figure \ref{GeneralCalc3 figure} as the proof of lemma \ref{general double lemma2} (stated below). \begin{lemma} \sl Now considering general doubling (without genus restriction), we have defined a $4$-manifold $\overline M$ (the details of the attaching circles for the last $2$-handles $\{ h\}$ are as specified in figure \ref{GeneralCalc3 figure}).
+\begin{lemma} \sl Now considering general doubling (without genus restriction), we have defined a $4$-manifold $\overline M$ (the details of the attaching circles for the last $2$-handles $\{ h\}$ are as specified in figure \ref{GeneralCalc3 figure}).
 Again $\overline M$ is the source for an unobstructed surgery problem for building a slice complement (with ${\pi}_1$ freely generated by meridians). ${\mathcal S}_0(K)\cong \partial \overline{M}$. \end{lemma}